bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-automation.md

 ### Timeline

 **Silver cluster timeline**
-- Starting December 5, the automation tool will run weekly on Tuesday mornings
+- Starting January 23, the automation tool will run weekly on Tuesday mornings

 **Gold and Emerald cluster timeline**
 - Implementation is planned for early 2024